Let's cast the inevitable 'Tiger King' screen adaptation - Local News 8

 Who is she?
 The founder and CEO of Big Cat Rescue, Baskin has been vocal about her opposition to Joe Exotic’s former practices and those of current big cat collectors, especially some featured in the show.
 Baskin’s backstory — including the mysterious disappearance of her former husband — was explored on the series.
 Though, she and her husband have taken issue with their portrayal.

 Who should play her?
+Though McKinnon is set to star, for dream casting purposes, let’s say we were starting from scratch.
 Lowry suggests Oscar-winner Allison Janney.
 My vote goes to Merritt Wever, who would be the perfect younger version Carole.
-Then, the filmmakers can borrow the aging tech from “The Irishman” to make her age appropriate for the later years.
+Then, the filmmakers can borrow the aging tech from “The Irishman” to make her age-appropriate for the later years.

 Howard Baskin